Applications for Youth Week WA 2027 Ambassadors have closed

 Are Ambassadors paid?

-Show moreNo, the Ambassador is a volunteer position.
+Show moreNo, the Ambassador role is a volunteer position.

 What is the time commitment?

-Show moreIn the lead up to Youth Week WA 2026 (from appointment to February 2026) you will be required for an average of 1 to 2 hours a fortnight at most.
+Show moreBefore Youth Week WA 2027 (from appointment to February 2027), you will be required for an average of 1 to 2 hours per fortnight.

-During March and April 2026, especially during the week of Youth Week WA itself, this will increase to most days per week (around 10-15 hours across the week) to attend, promote and participate in Youth Week WA events, take part in campaigns and speak in the media.
+In March and April 2027, especially during the week of Youth Week WA, the time commitment will increase to most days per week (around 10-15 hours across the week).
+This includes attending events, promoting Youth Week WA, taking part in campaigns and speaking to the media.

 Are Ambassadors required to be available during the evenings or on the weekend?